How to cure worms in cats & dogs

 Can you worm a pregnant cat or dog?

 You can and should worm pregnant pets.
 It’ll protect both your pregnant cat or dog and her puppies or kittens.
+However, not all products are safe to use in pregnancy - especially those that also treat other external parasites such as fleas.

-Other ways to prevent worms
+Ways to prevent worms

 Dogs inevitably like to put different things in their mouth.
-It’s important to keep a dog’s surroundings clean and to prevent them spending time in areas that may be contaminated – this can reduce the risk of worm infections being picked up.
+It’s important to keep a dog’s surroundings clean and to prevent them from spending time in areas that may be contaminated – this can reduce the risk of worm infections being picked up.

-Regularly clean toys and bowls for your pets to avoid cross contamination.
+Regularly clean toys and bowls for your pets to avoid cross-contamination.

 Are there natural alternatives to regular worming treatments?